LethalCompanyCommunity/ModdingWiki/docs/user-guide/modding/advanced/networking.md

 ## Spawning the Network Handler

-Before we can spawn the ExampleNetworkHandler, we have to load it into the game.
+Before we can spawn the ExampleNetworkHandler, we must load it into the game.
 There are two ways we can do this: through LethalLib or loading it from an AssetBundle.
 In our case, we are going to load our handler from an AssetBundle.

 The Game Object we spawn as an asset requires a network object.
 We will use this prefab for our Network Handler:

 ![ExampleNetworkHandler Prefab](../docs/files/custom-networking/ExampleNetworkHandlerPrefab.png)

 We bundle this prefab up, add it to our project folder, and then import it using `MainAssetBundle = AssetBundle.LoadFromStream()`.
-We then can begin working on the patch that spawns the NetworkHandler in.
+We then can begin working on the patch that spawns the NetworkHandler.

 ### Loading the Asset In

 The asset needs to be loaded in and given to the NetworkManager as a NetworkPrefab - before the player starts or joins a server.
-If this is not done, the host and/or clients will not know what object to spawn in and will result with nothing spawning in.
+If this is not done, the host and/or clients will not know what object to spawn in, and will result in nothing spawning in.

-First we need to load in the asset, which we will patch into GameNetworkManager's Start method to load it in:
+First, we need to load in the asset, which we will patch into GameNetworkManager's Start method to load it in:

 ```cs
 [HarmonyPatch]